-E-85 is a mixture of approximately 85% fuel ethanol and 15% unleaded gasoline.
+E-85 is a mixture of approximately 85% ethanol and 15% unleaded gasoline.

 Ethanol vapors are extremely flammable and could cause serious personal injury.
-Never have any smoking materials lit in or near the vehicle when removing the fuel filler tube cap (gas cap) or filling the tank.
+Never have any smoking materials lit or products that can cause spark in or near the vehicle when removing the fuel filler tube cap (gas cap) or filling the tank.
 Do not use E-85 as a cleaning agent and never use it near an open flame.